pact-foundation/pact-python/docs/blog/posts/2024/12-30 functional arguments.md

     3. The `parameters` parameter is a dictionary of additional parameters that the provider state requires.
 For example, instead of `"a user with ID 123 exists"`, the provider state might be `"a user with the given ID exists"` and the specific ID would be passed in the `parameters` dictionary.
 Note that `parameters` is always present, but may be `None` if no parameters are specified by the consumer.
 <!-- markdownlint-enable code-block-style -->

-The function arguments must include the relevant keys from the [`StateHandlerArgs`][pact.v3.types.StateHandlerArgs] typed dictionary.
+The function arguments must include the relevant keys from the [`StateHandlerArgs`][pact.types.StateHandlerArgs] typed dictionary.
 Pact Python will then intelligently determine how to pass the arguments in to your function, whether it be through positional or keyword arguments, or through variadic arguments.

 This snippet showcases a way to set up the provider state with a function that is fully parameterized.
 The `state_handler` method also handles the following scenarios: